NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/App.rst

     :param message: :class:`str<NatronEngine.std::string>`

 Writes the given *message* to the Script Editor panel of Natron.
-This can be useful to inform the user of various informations, warnings or errors.
+This can be useful to inform the user of various information, warnings or errors.

 .. method:: NatronEngine.App.saveProject(filename)